YousefEllouzy/PowerBi-AmazonPrime/README.md

 - Ratings and popularity breakdowns.

 ## How to Run
-1. Open `amazon_prime_analysis.py` to explore the data using Python.
+1. Open `Amazon_EDABI.ipynb` to explore the data using Python.
-2. Open `amazon_prime_dashboard.pbix` in Power BI to interact with the dashboard.
+2. Open `AmazonPrimePrime.pbix` in Power BI to interact with the dashboard.